snicole2701/Nicole_Hammond_Data_Analysis_Portfolio/README.md

 Model Deployment: Saving the trained model and forecasted data for future use.

+## Outcome Notes:
+Based on the information gained from the prediction model we proceeded to plant our seeds for our summer vegetables during late August to allow enough time for our seedlings to get strong enough to be transplanted in the garden prior to the rain season.
+Our seedlings were ready to be planted in the garden by end September at which point we expected the rainfall to increase so we would not have to water them manually from municipal water.
+The first week after we transplanted them we needed to water as the rainfall was not enought to keep the vegetables happy and healthy in the summer heat.
+By week two the rainfall was far more regular and we only needed to water the vegetables under extreme circumstances.

+The prediction was very close to accurate and allowed us to plan so we could get the most out of our vegetable garden with as little effort and cost spent on watering manually.

 ## Actual Rainfall since 2020

 ![Actual Rainfall from 2020](https://raw.githubusercontent.com/snicole2701/Time-Series-Forecasting-Rainfall-Prediction/refs/heads/main/Plot%20from%202020%20no%20forecast.png)